zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

 1. On the **Autonomous Database Details** page, click the **Tools** subtab.

 2. In the **Database Actions** section, click **Open Database Actions**.
-A new browser tab is opened displaying the sign in page for Oracle Database Actions.
+A new browser tab is opened displaying the sign-in page for Oracle Database Actions.

 3. In the **Username** field, enter `ADMIN`, and then click **Next**.